Overview

 javascript scheduler month view

 We will use the zoom feature of the Scheduler component to define the views.
-See also JavaScript Scheduler: Zoom tutorial that uses a slider HTML5 control to change the zoom level.
+See also the JavaScript Scheduler: Zoom tutorial that uses a slider HTML5 control to change the zoom level.

-We define three views using zoomLevels property:
+We define three views using the zoomLevels property:

 • day view